History of Italy: Second Republic (1992–present)

 Exhausted nurse takes a break in an Italian hospital during the COVID-19 emergency.

 The 2018 general election resulted in a hung parliament once again, which led to an unlikely populist government led by Giuseppe Conte.

-However, after only fourteen months, the League withdrew its support and Conte allied with the Democratic Party and other smaller left-wing parties to form a new Cabinet.
+After fourteen months, the League withdrew its support and Conte allied with the Democratic Party and other smaller left-wing parties to form a new Cabinet.
 In 2020, Italy was severely hit by the COVID-19 pandemic.
-From March to May 2020, Conte's government imposed a national lockdown to limit the spread.
+From March to May 2020, Conte's government imposed a national lockdown.

 The measures, despite being widely approved by public opinion, were also described as the largest suppression of constitutional rights in the history of the republic.
 With more than 100,000 confirmed fatalities, Italy had one of the highest total number of deaths in the coronavirus pandemic.
 The pandemic caused also a severe economic disruption.

 In February 2021, these extraordinary circumstances resulted in the formation of a national coalition government led by former president of the European Central Bank Mario Draghi.
 In January 2022, President Sergio Mattarella was re-elected.

 On 21 July 2022, following a government crisis, Draghi resigned.
 A snap election resulted in the centre-right coalition gaining an absolute majority.

 On 22 October 2022, Giorgia Meloni was sworn in as Italy's first female prime minister.